 The other important thing to do is to make sure that you level the bike once you have moved it into your exercise space.

-While Peloton ultimately discourages consumers from buying their equipment secondhand, there are many benefits to buying a used Peloton.
+While Peloton ultimately discourages consumers from buying their equipment secondhand, there are many benefits to purchasing a used Peloton.
 The cost alone is the greatest advantage of investing in a used Peloton bike.

 There are other options as well.
 You may want to consider Apple Fitness+ if you already have an Apple Watch and pick up an affordable exercise bike.